| A

 Upon arrival, the Chinese host will take charge and lead you

+through an enjoyable and satisfying evening.
 The traditional Chinese dinner table is round

 to signify the unity of the family and often holds eight to ten